Leon-Paing/Go_Study/README.md

 ## Day 13

-### Simple POST/GET Todo API
+### Middleware and Validation with echo

 - **Topics Covered:**
-  - GET API
-  - POST new todo API
-  - GET with id API
+  - customErrorHandler with echo

 _Example Code_